Chapter 1: An Alluring Difference

 "But I'll only be sixteen?
 And while Dumbledore said that Sirius left me everything, he didn't say anything about me becoming Lord Potter or Lord Black?"

 "I'm not surprised," Bill said.
 "More than once I've heard him and Mum talking about you needing to enjoy your childhood for as long as possible.
-But the fact is, as the Potter Heir Apparent you have the right to claim your lordship at sixteen and be recognized an adult a year early."
+But the fact is, as the Potter Heir Apparent you have the right to claim your lordship at sixteen and be recognized as an adult a year early."

 "Yeah, well that first bit I can believe," Harry said cynically.
 "So let me see if I've got this right.
-When I turn sixteen next month, I can become Lord Potter, and then you can swear fealty to me, and then you can ask for a boon, and I can transfer Fleur's life debt from me to you so that you two can get married like you should be able to in the first place?"
+When I turn sixteen next month, I can become Lord Potter, and then you can swear fealty to me, and then you can ask for a boon, and I can transfer Fleur's life debt to you so that you two can get married like you should be able to in the first place?"

 Bill thought for a moment, then nodded.
 "That's it, more or less."